 In the early 1980s he was the subject of an Arts Council touring exhibition, travelling throughout Ireland.
 In 2004 he was again the subject of a major retrospective, held first in the RHA Gallagher Gallery, and subsequently in the Ulster Museum in Belfast in 2005, under the auspices of the Nissan Art Project, which took a concentrated review of his work over the previous decade, with a coda added of paintings from the late seventies through the eighties.

 He has exhibited widely in Ireland, England, Europe and the USA.
 His work can be found in many public, corporate and private collections.
-He exhibits regularily with the Taylor Galleries in Dublin and the Fenton Gallery in Cork.
-He has been a full member of the Royal Hibernian Academy since 1996, where he is presently the Keeper, and a member of Aosdana since its inception.
+He exhibits regularly with the Taylor Galleries in Dublin.
+He has been a full member of the Royal Hibernian Academy since 1996, where he was formerly the Keeper, and has been a member of Aosdana since its inception.

 Martin Gale is represented by the Taylor Galleries in Dublin.

 In 2013 he was awarded an Honorary Doctorate in Fine Art from NUI Maynooth.